 Do you still need help?

-Now, if you are really stuck on bin contents for your sensory tub I have a FREE PRintable for you that not only has a planner page for you to easily whip up different themes but a list of fillers as well as tools that make for great options for you to use!
+Now, if you are really stuck on bin contents for your sensory tub I have a printable for you that not only has a planner page for you to easily whip up different themes but a list of fillers as well as tools that make for great options for you to use!

 Get My Free Printable Sensory Bin Planner!